The UNC Libraries uses the ILLiad system for managing Interlibrary Loan materials.

 Try a search for your book in Prospector first.
 If the book is not available in Prospector, submit an ILLiad request.
 You

-will receive an email when the book is available to pick up from the main desk.
+will receive an email (and a text, if you are signed up for the Libraries text messaging service) when the book is available to pick up from the main desk.

 Submit an ILLiad request.
 You will receive the article electronically via email.

 Try a search for your item in Prospector first.
 Popular videos, DVDs, and CDs are

 often difficult to get through Interlibrary Loan.

 Submit an ILLiad request.
 Many libraries send only microform copies or do not lend